 Donate to causes that align with your brand’s mission.
 Encourage employee volunteering in your community.
 Update internal policies so they reflect your values

 For example, Starbucks recently announced that they will tie executive pay to diversity targets.
 Another example: In the lead up to the 2020 presidential election in the United States, more brands emphasized the importance of voting and some even offered reduced hours or paid time off for employees to vote.

-At the end of the day, it's probably not discount codes or flashy stunts that will win your customers over.
+At the end of the day, it's probably not discount codes or flashy stunts that will win your customers over and lead to a repeat purchase.
 It's the experience they had and how you made them feel that will make them a customer for life.